pennz/antlr_lifestyle/notes.md

 ## data structure define
 Ans: just input as lines of text describing what we have done today, it will be put to structured relational database, output graph data(a presentation)
+- So language should be defined.
+- Use the extract tool, get the language we know.
+Then process all the information.
+- Maybe the social network.
+Fake news.
+Some model to show the platform how changing our lives.

 ## client restful API (external)
 it could do thing for us (retrieve data for yout)